 GALLOPERS SPORTS CLUB, ASCOT

 If you're a keen foodie, you've probably spent plenty of time in Ascot and Hamilton.
 You mightn't have ventured to the bowls club nearby, though — in fact, you mightn't even know that it's there.
 Gallopers can host up to 112 lawn bowlers at one time and, yes, because it's a sports club, there's also a bar and a bistro on-site featuring weekly meal deals like Barra Munday Special and Parmi Paradise.

 POINT LOOKOUT BOWLS CLUB, NORTH STRADBROKE ISLAND

-We know, we know — because Point Lookout Bowls Club is on Straddie, you can't just organise an impromptu game whenever the feeling strikes, but pre-planning is a small price to pay for a prime island location.
+We know, we know — because Point Lookout Bowls Club is on Straddie, you can't just organise an impromptu game of lawn bowls whenever the feeling strikes, but pre-planning is a small price to pay for a prime island location.
 If we need to convince you further, the burgers and beers at the bistro are also a drawcard, and the change of scenery is as good as a mini holiday.

 Book unique getaways and adventures dreamed up by our editors